 - Melt 2 tablespoons butter.
 Combine with 2 tablespoons buttermilk.
 Brush over loaf and sprinkle lightly with sugar.

 - Bake for about 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Start checking the loaf after 30 minutes to check for doneness and to see if it is browning too fast.
 When browned to your liking cover with a loose piece of aluminum foil.
+Move to a wire rack to cool slightly.
 This bread is best served warm with soft butter.

 Notes

-- Put the butter in the freezer about 30 minutes prior to shredding it as it makes it so much easier to shred
+- Put the butter in the freezer for about 30 minutes before shredding it as it makes it so much easier to shred

-- Do not overwork the dough.
-Simply mix the dough until it is too stiff to stir then turn it on to a lightly flour surface and knead it until all the flour is moistened.
+- For optimal taste do not overwork the dough.
+Simply mix the dough until it is too stiff to stir then turn it onto a lightly floured surface and knead it until all the flour is moistened.

-- Always preheat your oven and load on the middle rack in the center of the oven.
-If the loaf is browning too much for your liking simply place a loose piece of aluminum foil over the loaf while it finishes baking.
+- If the loaf is browning too much to your liking simply place a loose piece of aluminum foil over the loaf while it finishes baking.

-- This loaf is best enjoyed right out of the oven with softened creamy butter however you can reheat the loaf on a cookie sheet at 325 for about 10 minutes.
+- This Irish soda bread is best enjoyed right out of the oven with softened creamy butter however you can reheat the loaf on a cookie sheet at 325 for about 10 minutes or toast individual slices.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf